 MWAA explained that preliminary engineering was performed during the transition in the regulations leaving MWAA with two options; change the criteria to SWM Part II-B and be in conformance with the latest regulations, or move forward with the prior regulations and race to complete the design to ensure that the project is "grand-fathered" into the prior regulations.
 MWAA made the determination to proceed with the new criteria.
-MWAA explained that the primary difference in construction is that instead of stormwater from the guideway being collected in a pond and allowed to settle, the new regulations will send the water through a series of constructed wetlands designed to treat and eliminate pollutants prior to the stormwater entering the Chesapeake Bay.
+MWAA explained that the primary difference in construction is that the new regulations require a higher level of treatment for water quality.
+These treatment facilities, or Best Management Practices (BMP), are designed to eliminate pollutants to the stormwater entering the Chesapeake Bay.

-Site-specific maintenance of the constructed wetlands will be the responsibility of the facility owner.
+Site-specific maintenance of the BMPs will be the responsibility of the facility owner.
 Maintenance at the Dulles Airport will be the responsibility of MWAA, along the Greenway will be the responsibility of TRIP II (Dulles Greenway) and the Maintenance Facility will be the responsibility of WMATA.
 MWAA added that WMATA is aware of the maintenance requirements once this extension to the existing Metrorail system is turned over to WMATA.

 Revisions related to SWM Part II-B are being identified as design development proceeds.
 CRC has stated that the SWM Part II-B design is a change that would require increased design scope.
 Further design development will identify the extent of scope change, repackaging of design, and property impacts.
 MWAA added that the initial design submittals based on SWM Part II-B have been submitted for review.
-The 100% Dulles Airport Stormwater Management design submittal was received in June 2014 and the 60% Stormwater Management - East design submittal was submitted on June 30, 2014; both are under review by MWAA.
-The 60% Stormwater Management - West design submittal was received on August 12, 2014.
+The 100% Dulles Airport Stormwater Management design submittal was received in June 2014 and the Issued for Permit (IFP) design submittal was submitted on August 28, 2014.
+The 60% Stormwater Management East design submittal was submitted on July 1, 2014 and the 100% design submittal is scheduled to be submitted on October 17, 2014.
+The 60% Stormwater Management West design submittal was received on August 13, 2014.

 During the August 2014 meeting, MWAA reported that the Stormwater Study completed in February 2014 had been transmitted to the PMOC on July 29, 2014 along with a revised version of the SWM White Paper; the PMOC provided comments on August 6, 2014.
 MWAA added that the design has been refined greatly since last month and they are continuing to assess opportunities to reduce the number of stormwater facilities and still meet the DEQ criteria.
 MWAA issued their response to the PMOC comments on August 27, 2014.
 MWAA reported that a level of effort agreement has been reached with CRC to resolve the additional design costs; however, discussions are still ongoing regarding construction and extended overhead costs.
-MWAA added that the lack of information makes the evaluation of construction and extended overhead costs difficult at this time.
-MWAA continues to hold discussions with CRC to refine the impacts to construction and MWAA plans to have an estimate of the construction and extended overhead impacts by late-October, early-November 2014.
+During the October 2014 meeting, MWAA reported that a preliminary independent cost estimate has been prepared for the change in the SWM Part II-B regulations.
+However, MWAA added that the lack of information makes the evaluation of construction and extended overhead costs difficult at this time.
+MWAA continues to hold discussions with CRC to refine the impacts to construction and MWAA plans to have an estimate of the construction and extended overhead impacts by late-November 2014.
 CRC is preparing a presentation to MWAA on the construction impacts.
 A separate discussion regarding the offer made to CRC was held after the August 2014 meeting.